islandbitcoin/lastpaywins-wrapper/README.md

-# Wrapper for lnbits
+# Wrapper for Last Pay Wins

-lnbits is a GUI for lnbits.
-You can run lnbits on EmbassyOS by installing an .s9pk file, or you can build your own .s9pk file by following the instuctions below.
+GUI for Last Pay Wins.
+You can run Last Pay Wins on StartOS by installing an .s9pk file, or you can build your own .s9pk file by following the instuctions below.

 ## Dependencies